Here are my tips for rocking an RN interview.

 If you’re thinking, “I don’t need to do all of that crap, I’ll just go in and be myself and if they don’t like me then I’ll just work somewhere that will.”
 UM NO. Contrary to what they tell you in nursing school, it is not easy to get a job right now.
 It’s even difficult for experienced RN’s to land a job, so new grads need to be on the top of their game in interviews.
 Do all the little stuff so you actually get an offer and start working and getting paid ASAP.

 Anyone work in HR and have anything to add?
-Anyone have good questions to ask or tips/advice?
+Does anyone have good questions to ask or tips/advice?